C'mon Inner Peace… I Don't Have All Damn Day

 If you have not, you can check out the links at the bottom and catch up, or even better, SUBSCRIBE.
 I LOVE my subscribers for always supporting us, listening to our mishaps, and cheering us on.

-I have to say as a writer, this new part of our journey is the most interesting to write about.
+I have to say, this new part of our journey is the most interesting to write about.
 I don’t have to give you the mundane details of our process any longer, nope; I can delight in recounting the tales of an Indian man adjusting to the United States for the first time.

 These ridiculous stories, are what I live for.
 (Sorry babe, but making fun of you is my new favorite hobby.)